aruzikulov/shoptima-website/content/en/blog/_index.md

 menu: {main: {weight: 30}}
 ---

 This is the **blog** section.
-It has two categories: News and Releases.
+It has two categories: News and Useful info for Foreigners in China.

-Files in these directories will be listed in reverse chronological order.
+Updates will be listed in reverse chronological order.